Lease Negotiation

 What if my landlord will not approve the buyer?

 It depends on the language in your lease.
-If the lease states that consent cannot be unreasonably withheld, the landlord must have a legitimate business reason for refusal — such as the buyer's insufficient financial qualifications or lack of restaurant operating experience.
+If the lease states that consent cannot be unreasonably withheld, the landlord must have a legitimate business reason for refusal, such as the buyer's insufficient financial qualifications or lack of relevant operating experience.
 If the lease gives the landlord sole discretion, your options are more limited.
 We work directly with landlords to present buyers professionally, provide thorough financial documentation, and address concerns before they become formal rejections.
 In our experience, most landlord objections can be resolved through proper preparation and direct negotiation.

 How do CAM charges work?